-- First, they are seen by some as having contributed to pre-crisis financial exuberance, through easy monetary policies, which ignored financial stability concerns. - Second, while some criticize central banks, notably the Eurosystem, for having acted too late and too little in fighting the crisis, others more recently criticize them for keeping monetary policy too expansionary for too long.

-- Third, being in close interaction with the financial sector may lead to negative connotations, given the loss of trust in finance after the crisis.
-Some criticize central banks for favouring the interests of the financial sector.
+- First, they are seen by some as having contributed to pre-crisis financial exuberance, through excessively easy monetary policy, which ignored financial stability concerns. - Second, while some criticize central banks, notably the Eurosystem, for having acted rather late and timidly to combat the crisis, others more recently criticize them for keeping monetary policy too expansionary for too long. - Third, being in close interaction with the financial sector may lead to negative connotations, given the loss of trust in finance after the crisis.
+By some, central banks are criticized as favouring the interests of the financial sector.
 This assertion is particularly critical as central banks have after the global financial crisis been more heavily involved in banking supervision.
-To reduce risks of "regulatory capture" (besides other motivations such as breaking the sovereign-bank nexus), in the euro area banking supervision was centralized at the SSM (Single Supervisory Mechanism) within the ECB.
-But banking and financial supervision is also "risky" in the sense that bank failures are inherently hard to detect far in advance and always politically delicate to resolve, and the supervisor is always at risk of becoming a political scapegoat, as some central banks experienced during the financial crisis. - Fourth, central banks' unconventional policies come along with larger distributive effects than pre-crisis standard tools. - Finally, central banks' scientific approach to policy may turn into the perception of being technocratic and remote from reality amidst the post-crisis scepticism against mainstream economics and the economics profession at large.
-Such criticism may be invigorated by failure to meet inflation targets, while side effects from an escalation of monetary easing become more wide-spread and visible.
-It may raise questions about the central bank's willingness to stick to its announced target; or it may raise doubts about the central bank's intellectual capacity to understand changes in the inflation process, and its flexibility to adjust its economic models and tools to a changing economic reality; or it may raise the perception that the central bank is chasing the wrong target, if the public and the body politic do not appreciate the costs of below target but positive consumer price inflation, while asset prices, in particular real estate prices, which are highly relevant for people and very present in the public discussion, surge.
+To reduce risks of "regulatory capture" (besides other motivations such as breaking the sovereign-bank nexus), in the euro area the supervision of large, systemically important banks was centralized at the SSM (Single Supervisory Mechanism) within the ECB.
+But banking and financial supervision is also "risky" in the sense that bank failures are inherently hard to detect far in advance and always politically delicate to resolve, and the supervisor is always at risk of becoming a political scapegoat. - Fourth, central banks' unconventional policies come along with larger distributive effects than pre-crisis standard tools. - Finally, central banks' scientific approach to policy may turn into the perception of being technocratic and remote from reality amidst the post-crisis scepticism against mainstream economics and the economics profession at large.
+Such criticism may be invigorated by failure to meet (self-imposed) inflation targets, while side effects from an escalation of monetary easing become more wide-spread and visible: it may raise questions about the central bank's willingness to stick to its announced target; or it may raise doubts about the central bank's intellectual capacity to understand changes in the inflation process, and its flexibility to adjust its economic models and tools to a changing economic reality; or it may raise the perception that the central bank is chasing the wrong target, if the public and the body politic do not appreciate the costs of below target but positive consumer price inflation, while asset prices, in particular real estate prices, which are highly relevant for people and very present in the public discussion, surge.

-Empirically, indeed central bank independence seems to have plateaued globally since the Global Financial Crisis (see Masciandoaro and Romelli, 2018), and central bank independence has increasingly come under discussion, as evidenced by a marked rise of press article on the topic since the onset of the GFC and since 2018 (see Borio, 2019).
+Empirically, indeed central bank independence seems to have plateaued globally since the Global Financial Crisis (see Masciandoaro and Romelli, 2018), and central bank independence has increasingly come under discussion, as evidenced by a marked rise of press article on the topic since the onset of the global financial crisis and since 2018 (see Borio, 2019).
 Many of the above challenges for central banks are in principle independent from "populism".
 However, some of them may become more relevant and acute in populist political environments.
 Drawing on our definition of economic populism above, there are several potential channels: